Subud: Membership

 Membership in Subud is open to any person aged 17 or older, regardless of their religion or lack of religion.
 According to Pak Subuh, the latihan is intended for "all of mankind."
 Individuals with a serious mental illness are generally not initiated as members.

 There is typically a waiting period of up to three months before a person may be opened.
 During this period, the prospective member is expected to meet several times with local helpers to have questions answered and any doubts clarified.

 There is no formal membership fee; however, most members contribute voluntarily to the costs associated with renting or maintaining premises where group activities are held.

 Update

 Some long-established Subud groups and communities have declined or disbanded.
 Many longstanding members are aging, and there are relatively few new enquiries or members.

 Several factors have been suggested for this trend.
 Subud has traditionally avoided self-promotion, which may limit its visibility.
-During the 1950s to 1970s, the movement expanded while a number of books about Subud were available in print, and communities included people of various ages, providing new members with peer networks.
+From the 1950s to 1970s, the movement expanded when a number of books about Subud were available in print, and communities included people of various ages, providing new members with peer networks.

-In contemporary times, individuals seeking spiritual practices have access to a wide range of options, while Subud remains less visible.
+Today, individuals seeking spiritual practices have access to a wide range of options, while Subud remains largely unknown.
 The traditional three-month introductory period, which historically served as a test of sincerity, may now act as a deterrent in a faster-paced cultural context.
-As an organization, Subud tends to be cautious regarding change, presenting challenges for maintaining membership, supporting group properties, covering running costs, and filling committee positions.
+As an organization, Subud tends to be cautious regarding change, which presents it with challenges for maintaining membership, supporting group properties, covering running costs, and filling committee positions.